Pivot Table Component offers a significant number of tools to handle the data. End users can use them to ease the process of analyzing data.

-To change nesting order you can just drag & drop fields on the grid.
+To change nesting order, you can just drag & drop fields on the grid.

 Some fields have more than one level.
 You can drill up and down on the levels of such hierarchies.
-This tool is especially convenient for looking at your data from a different point of view.
+This tool is especially useful for looking at your data from a different point of view.

-The component supports 3 forms of tables:
+The component supports three forms of tables: